per1234/Luni/device-driver-A-standard-registers.md

 Write information to a register (or virtual register) in the device or device driver.

-Standard control registers are in the CCR namespace.
+Common control registers are in the CCR namespace.

 ---
 ###`CCR::Reset`